lpolovets/lpolovets.github.io/README.md

 ## Portfolio Companies

-(🤝Supportive Check, 🧬Biotech, 🔋Climate/Energy, 🛡️Defense/Security, 🤖Robotics/Manufacturing)
+Categories:
+🤝Supportive Check
+🧬Biotech
+🔋Climate/Energy
+🛡️Defense/Security
+🤖Robotics/Manufacturing)

 Most of the companies below are in stealth mode, unless their homepage links are included.